Matthew R. Koerner

 Before proceeding, please note: If you are not a current client of Perkins Coie, please do not include any information in this e-mail that you or someone else considers to be of a confidential or secret nature.
 Perkins Coie has no duty to keep confidential any of the information you provide.
 Neither the transmission nor receipt of your information is considered a request for legal advice, securing or retaining a lawyer.
 An attorney-client relationship with Perkins Coie or any lawyer at Perkins Coie is not established until and unless Perkins Coie agrees to such a relationship as memorialized in a separate writing.

-Through his government and white-collar practice, Matt commonly represents private and public parties in high-profile government-related disputes.
-He challenges and defends laws and governmental actions.
-He represents political parties, campaigns, and candidates in election-law and other litigation.
-And he defends individuals and entities in criminal cases and governmental investigations, including grand jury proceedings, criminal sentencings, and investigations by the U.S. Department of Justice and the Arizona Attorney General’s Office.
+Matt also commonly represents private and public parties in high-profile government-related disputes.
+On behalf of governmental entities, public officials, and others, he has successfully challenged and defended laws and governmental actions.
+Matt also defends companies, executives, and individuals in criminal cases and governmental investigations, including by the U.S. Department of Justice and the Arizona Attorney General’s Office.

 Education & Credentials